Which LinkedIn Plan is Suitable for Service Providers?

 When you're handling multiple client relationships and actively seeking growth:

-• Sales Navigator: Consider this option if your business development strategy relies heavily on LinkedIn outreach and you need advanced targeting capabilities.
+Sales Navigator Core: Consider this option if your business development strategy relies heavily on LinkedIn outreach and you need advanced targeting capabilities.

-As one Reddit user noted: "If you're doing massive outreach, use LinkedIn Premium for better visibility."
+According to user experiences, "If you're doing massive outreach, use LinkedIn Premium for better visibility and tracking capabilities."

 For Coaches and Trainers